deislabs/bindle/docs/protocol-spec.md

 - It MUST NOT be accepted by a `POST` operation
 - The `DELETE` operation is a no-up on a yanked Bindle
 - A `GET` request should only be fulfilled if the `yanked=true` query parameter is set.
 In any other case, it should mark it as "access denied"
-    - If `yanked=true` in the query string, the server SHOULD serve the bindle unaltered, including the `invoice.toml`'s `yanked = true` attribute.
 - The query endpoint MUST NOT return yanked bindles unless the `yanked=true` parameter is set.
 If that optional parameter is not provided by the implementation, the implementation MUST NOT return yanked bindles in a query.

 Parcels cannot be yanked.